Key inflation gauge slowed to still-high 6.3% over past year

 Those stores will likely have to offer discounts to clear inventory in the coming months.
 And auto manufacturers have been ramping up production as some supply chain snarls untangle and as they have managed to hire more workers.
 Both trends could help lower the prices of goods.

-At the same time, higher pay for many workers, particularly at restaurants, hotels, warehouses, will keep forcing up prices for services, which, in turn, would at least partly offset the benefit of less-expensive goods.
+At the same time, higher pay for many workers, particularly at restaurants, hotels, and warehouses, will keep forcing up prices for services, which could at least partly offset the benefit of less-expensive goods.

 And most economists forecast that inflation, as measured by the Fed’s preferred gauge, will still be at about 4% or higher by the end of this year.
 Price increases at that level would likely mean that the Fed will still raise interest rates to lower inflation to its 2% target.